210517-Enterprise/demos/week1/maven.md

+> Scroll to the bottom of this page for a guide on how to create a Maven project

 # Maven :star:
 Maven is a **build automation tool** used primarily for Java projects.
 Maven can also be used to build and manage projects written in C#, Ruby, Scala, and other languages.